 You may be asked to have blood tests, X-ray, ECG or other tests to assess your fitness for surgery.

-You will be admitted to the hospital on the day of the procedure (unless advised otherwise).
-You will be advised on the time you need to come to the hospital (usually 6 am if surgery is planned in the morning and 10 am if it is planned in afternoon).
+You will be admitted to the hospital on the day of the procedure (unless advised otherwise) and very likely to be discharged on the same day.
+You will be advised on the time you need to come to the hospital (usually 6 am if surgery is planned in the morning and 10 am if it is planned in the afternoon), or usually an hour before the procedure is performed under local anaesthesia.

 Depending on the procedure you may be able to go home on the same day or you may have to stay in the hospital for one or more days.